 Ecosystem subsidies in central California kelp forests

-I use traditional diet content analysis and stable isotopes to understand how trophic interactions in the kelp forest fish assemblage respond to resource pulses from adjacent pelagic ecosystems.
-I hope to use knowledge generated in this project to gain a better understanding of the factors that influence nearshore fishery productivity.
-This work is the topic of the first and second chapters of my dissertation.
+I used traditional diet content analysis and stable isotopes to understand how trophic interactions in the kelp forest fish assemblage respond to resource pulses from adjacent pelagic ecosystems.
+These projects shed light on the factors that influence nearshore fishery productivity, especially those related to kelp forest connectivity with the open ocean.

 Use of drift vegetation as an ecological subsidy by a deep sea fish (and notes on this eelpout’s life history)

-I’m investigating trophic and habitat subsidies from the nearshore kelp forest environment to adjacent deeep-sea canyons using the persimmon eelpout (Eucryphycus californicus) as a case study.
+I investigated trophic and habitat subsidies from the nearshore kelp forest environment to adjacent deeep-sea canyons using the persimmon eelpout (Eucryphycus californicus) as a case study.
+This work was conducted using data collected by Richard Kliever, Moss Landing Marine Laboratory.

 COUPLED NATURAL AND HUMAN SYSTEMS